mpfi-dsp/GD_Terminal/README.md

 3. Install python package requirements in requirements.txt
 4. Run gdterminal.py to initialize the program and populate neccesary folders.
 5. Return to GDTerminal/Prefrences/gdterminal_config.txt and set "magnification, 0" to any number.
 This does NOT affect the code and is only for self-logging.
+6. Download Gold Digger network parameters (https://maxplanckflorida-my.sharepoint.com/:u:/g/personal/jerezd_mpfi_org/ERxpVLFwa2REtwLKnD645aIB7-hcdjMUWmQnVyZu1QbTNQ?e=LGV0Vz) and place into pix2pix/checkpoints/golddigger/
-6. Drag an image into GDTerminal/Input and then run gdterminal.py
+7. Drag an image into GDTerminal/Input and then run gdterminal.py
-7. The output will appear in GDTerminal/Output
+8. The output will appear in GDTerminal/Output

 # Understanding gdterminal_config
 1. "magnification, #" this is only for self-logging purpose.
 A value of 0 will attempt to initialize GD Terminal.